MrsLSmith/Essex-STEM/README.md

 The easiest way to start contributing is by skipping the setup process and using GitPod in your browser by clicking here:
 (https://gitpod.io/#https://github.com/codeforbtv/green-up-app)

-You won't be able to run the code without a enviroment.js file.
-Get your own Firebase database here (https://firebase.google.com/) and rename environment.example.js to environment.js.
-You will need to substitute your won Firebase app settings.
+You won't be able to run the code without a environment.js file. and template for this file can be found in environment.example.js
+Setup a Firebase app and use those app settings to configure environment.js,
+Get your own Firebase database here (https://firebase.google.com/) or, if you want to contribute to this project, find us on [Slack](https://codeforbtv.slack.com/) and we'll gladly share ours.
+Not on our Slack board?
+[Get an invitation.](https://cfbtv-slackin.herokuapp.com/)

 Install the [expo client](https://expo.io/tools#client) on your phone